PricingFrontier/py-pricer/scope.md

   - Consistent pricing with the UI application
   - Error handling and appropriate HTTP responses
   - Integration with the existing transformation and rating modules
+  - Support for processing quotes from JSON files

 ## Implementation Details